harunaOseni/harunaOseni/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I am a front end engineer, passionate about writing code, building software, hacking projects and research.\
+💡 &nbsp;I am a front end engineer, passionate about writing code, building software, hacking projects together and research.\
 🎓 &nbsp;I'm all self taught and will continue to be since I've got this space age intriguing device called the INTERNET.\
 🌱 &nbsp;I'm crazy in love with react and also getting in uncomfortable situation where I'll have to result in hacking/researching my way through.\
 ✍️ &nbsp;In my free time, I imaging changing by making something users want.\